-- 1995, PhD, Computer Science, Rochester Institute of Technology
+- 1995, Doctoral Degree, Computer Science, University of Rochester

-- 1987, Other, Computer Science, San Jose State University
+- 1987, Master's Degree, Computer Science, San Jose State University

 Dr. David Traum (http://www.ict.usc.edu/~traum) is a Principal Scientist at ICT and a research assistant professor of Computer Science at the University of Southern California.
 He completed his Ph.D. in Computer Science at the University of Rochester in 1994.
 His research focuses on collaboration and dialogue communication between agents, including both human and artificial agents.
 Of primary interest is the interaction between the individual cognitive functioning and the social fabric, and the relationship between task-related and communicative actions.

 He has engaged in theoretical, implementational, and empirical approaches to the problem, studying human-human natural language and multi-modal dialogue, as well as building a number of dialogue systems to communicate with human users.
 These systems have ranged in complexity from simple command and control and system-directed information-providing systems to full mixed-initiative collaborative planning and interaction, and have included both uni-modal (text or speech) and multimodal (gesture, sketching, pointing) systems.
 One major thrust of research includes the "grounding" problem -- how do communicators realize how well they are understanding each other, and what steps can and should they take to increase this mutual understanding (including giving positive and negative feedback, in a variety of modalities).